LoyolaChicagoCode/cs2-project9-searching-java/README.md

-# Loyola COMP 271 Lab 2
+# Loyola COMP 271 Lab 6

-# Individual project
+# Pair project

-Collaborate with your classmates on a conceptual level but do not share code.
-Submit individually.
+Collaborate with your teammates but submit individually.
+Clearly list the members of your team.

 # Objectives